 Artists will present ideas and prototype-based telematic performance.

-Participants can be telepresent
+Participants can be telepresent through:

 The event will be streamed to the Interfaces Interfaces YouTube channel and shown ‘live’ to an audience at the PACE Building, De Montfort University, Leicester, UK.